LoginRadius/docs/content/concepts/idx/index.md

 ### Profile Page

-To display the User Profile interface, direct your customers to this URL:
+To display the Consumer/User Profile interface, direct your customers to this URL:

 ```
 https://<LoginRadius APP Name>.hub.loginradius.com/profile.aspx